 - Provide a copy of the Service Plan progress at the end of each grading period (trimester) to parents.

 - Attend the Individualized Education Program (IEP), Service Plan, and Supportive Consultation meetings as warranted.

 - Serve as The Center For Advanced Academics Site Coordinator.

-- Serve as the Odyssey (computer-based learning) Site Coordinator.
+- Serve as the Pathblazer (computer-based learning) Site Coordinator.

 Odyssey is an online tool used by GRACE to provide lessons, activities, and quizzes that are at a students’ level.
 It can be used for remediation, intervention, and advanced placement.
 Features include:

 - Pretests to assess strengths and needs and pinpoint skill gaps for each student,

 - Links to external assessment MAP test data,